PaoloGiordani/HybridTreeBoosting.jl/docs/src/Parameters.md

                             Set to :smooth if you want to force derivatives to be defined everywhere, but note that this disengages hybrid trees and can lead to substantial loss of accuracy if the function is not smooth everywhere.

 - `lambda`           [0.1 or 0.2] Learning rate.
 0.1 for (nearly) best performance.
 0.2 can be almost as accurate, particularly if the function is smooth and p is small.
                      The default is 0.1, except in modality = :fastest, where it's 0.2.
-Modality = :compromise carries out the cv at lambda=0.2 and then fits the best model at 0.1.
-                     Consider 0.05 if tiny improvements in accuracy are important and computing time is not a concern.
+                     Consider 0.05 if tiny improvements in accuracy are important and computing time is not a concern (and possibly increase ntrees to 4000)

 - `depth`              [5] tree depth.
 Unless modality = :fast or :fastest, this is over-written as depth is cross-validated.
 See *HTBfit()* for more options.